deong/charrington/README.md

 Like the eponymous character in &quot;1984&quot;, charrington watches who you talk to and tells Big Brother (DataBase).
 That is, it pulls down specified contact groups from one or more Google Contacts accounts and writes them into BBDB format.
+Recent versions can also write out a mutt aliases file.

 Charrington currently requires a working Python 2.7.x installation.